Climate Change

 • Commit to being innovative, flexible and adaptive in our approach to climate change.

-To meet the challenges of climate change and satisfy the above, Council has developed its Climate Change Response Plan, which builds on its previous Climate Change Response Policy 2017 and Zero Emissions Organisational Strategy 2016 - 2026.
+To meet the challenges of climate change and satisfy the above, council has developed its Climate Change Response Plan, which builds on its previous Climate Change Response Policy 2017 and Zero Emissions Organisational Strategy 2016 - 2026.
 Council has also partnered with the Sunshine Coast Council on a pilot project funded by the Queensland Government to build a Regional Climate Action Roadmap.
 Council regularly reviews its policies, strategies, plans and other relevant systems, where their subject may be affected by climate change, to ensure they remain current as the science of climate change, and best practice response measures, continues to improve.

-Council is committed to buidling its knowledge and capability to appropriately respond to climate change through meaningful actions that drive carbon emissions reductions and pragmatic adaptation planning, as part of its overarching Sustainability Principles and Adaptation Principles.
+Council is committed to building its knowledge and capability to appropriately respond to climate change through meaningful actions that drive carbon emissions reductions and pragmatic adaptation planning, as part of its overarching Sustainability Principles and Adaptation Principles.

 1In this context, this well-established concept means that where there are threats of serious or irreversible damage, lack of full scientific certainty should not be used as a reason for postponing measures to anticipate, prevent or minimise those threats.